Angle-Tuned Gross-Neveu Quantum Criticality in Twisted Bilayer Graphene: A Quantum Monte Carlo Study: Introduction

-Further parameters such as strain, pressure, or magnetic field also play an important role for TBG's non-trivial phase structure~\cite{yankowitz2019tuning,nuckolls2023quantum,PhysRevB.100.125104,PhysRevLett.127.027601,Kwan2021Kekule,wagnerGlobal2022,huangIntrinsic2022}.
-However, the twisted angle as the perhaps most impactful tuning parameter is less explored.
-While first insights about the angle dependence were obtained from comparison of different experiments or different domains in scanning tunnelling measurements, recent developments made it now also possible to systematically tune the angle \emph{in-situ}, e.g., via a quantum twisting microscope~\cite{QTMShahal}, targeted bending~\cite{kapfer2023}, or manipulation of top rotators with an atomic-force-microscopy tip~\cite{ribeiro2018} or polymer handles~\cite{yang2020}.
+Further parameters such as strain, pressure, or magnetic field can also play important roles in TBG's non-trivial phase structure~\cite{yankowitz2019tuning,nuckolls2023quantum,PhysRevB.100.125104,PhysRevLett.127.027601,Kwan2021Kekule,wagnerGlobal2022,huangIntrinsic2022}.
+However, the twist angle, $\Theta$, as the perhaps most impactful tuning parameter is less explored.
+While first insights on the angle dependence are obtained from the comparison of different experiments or different domains in scanning tunneling measurements, recent developments made it possible to systematically tune the angle \emph{in-situ}, e.g., via a quantum twisting microscope~\cite{QTMShahal}, targeted bending~\cite{kapfer2023}, or manipulation of top rotators with an atomic-force-microscopy tip~\cite{ribeiro2018} or polymer handles~\cite{yang2020}.
 This raises the question of how the intricate interplay of the strong interaction, band geometry, and topology develops as a function of the twist angle and how angle-tuning can be exploited to optimize and explore phenomena beyond the currently known phase diagram.
+Theoretically, it is suggested that due to the effective change of interaction strength, angle-tuned TBG might exhibit the first realization of a quantum critical point (QCP) between the Kramer intervalley coherence (KIVC) insulator and a Dirac semimetal (DSM) \cite{partheniosTwisted2023,biedermannTwist2024} -- a condensed matter incarnation of the chiral phase transition of the Gross-Neveu (GN) model of quantum chromo dynamics~\cite{Semenoff_2012,ZINNJUSTIN1991105}, which has also recently been discussed in the context of moir\'e systems ~\cite{hawashinGross2025,tolosaRelativistic2025}.